outmoded/hapijs.com/lib/tutorials/en_US/server-methods.md

 server.method('add', add, {});
 ```
-Here, we create a function called `add`, which takes two parameters and adds them together.
-Then we call `server.method()` with the name of the method being `add`, the method we are using, the one we just created called `add`, and no options.
+Here, you create a function called `add`, which takes two parameters and adds them together.
+Then you call `server.method()` with the name of the method being `add`, the method you are using, the one we just created called `add`, and no options.

 The second way to call `server.method()` is with the signature `server.method(method)`: